 Income-Based Jobseeker’s Allowance

 Income-related Employment and Support Allowance

 Universal Credit (if you’re unemployed)

 Even if you’re in debt with gas and electric to a supplier that shuts down before you’ve finished repaying what you owe, you still need to keep making payments unless you’re told otherwise.
-In some cases, your new supplier will have arranged to take on your debt, so you’ll need to pay back the energy debt to it.
-Ultimately, your supplier should communicate to you exactly what you need to do regarding your debt, so this generally isn’t something to worry about.
+In some cases, your new supplier will arrange to take on your debt, so you’ll need to continue repaying the debt to it.
+Ultimately, your supplier should communicate to you exactly what you need to do regarding your debt, so you shouldn’t be left in the dark.

-Yes, as a last result, your energy supplier may apply for a warrant to disconnect your energy supply.
+Yes, as a last resort, electric and gas disconnection law permits your energy supplier to apply for a warrant to disconnect your energy supply.
 Before disconnecting you, you’ll be sent a disconnection notice at least 28 days after your bill.
 In addition, suppliers are legally required to give you seven days’ written notice.
-Once you have received a disconnection notice, there is usually very little that you can do as it represents the final straw for the energy supplier.
-However, if you are disabled, have serious financial problems, or long-term health problems, there are extra measures to help protect you from being disconnected.
+Once you’ve received a disconnection notice, there’s usually little you can do as it represents the final straw for your energy supplier.

 If you feel that your energy supplier has treated you unfairly, you can raise a complaint through the company’s complaints process.
 If, after your complaint has been resolved, you’re still not satisfied, you can escalate your case to the energy ombudsman.
 Remember that you won’t receive a resolution to your complaint for a little while, as your energy supplier will need time to investigate, so if you’re in debt with gas and electric you should keep repaying your supplier in case your complaint isn’t resolved in your favour.